-Tantalum is a metal element with the element symbol of Ta, the atomic number of 73, the density of 16.68g/cm, and the melting point of 2980 DEG C. Pure tantalum with a blue color and excellent ductility can be rolled into a very thin plate in cold state without intermediate annealing.
+Tantalum is a metal element with the element symbol of Ta, an atomic number of 73, a density of 16.68g/cm, and a melting point of 2980 DEG C. Pure tantalum with blue color and excellent ductility can be rolled into a very thin plate in the cold state without intermediate annealing.

 Tantalum has a series of excellent properties such as high melting point, low vapor pressure, and cold processing performance, high chemical stability, anti-corrosion ability, constant liquid metal oxide film, which has important applications in electronics, metallurgy, chemical industry, aerospace, medical health, and scientific research and other high-tech fields.

 In the middle of the Seventeenth Century, a heavy black mineral was found in North America and was sent to the British Museum.
 After about 150 years, until 1801, the British chemist C.Hatchett accepted the analysis task of the ore in the British Museum, discovered a new element, and named it columbium, which is to commemorate the earliest discovered mineral areas — Columbia.

 In 1802, when the Swedish chemist A.G.Ekaberg analyzed a mineral in Scandinavia, making their acid fluoride salt after recrystallization, leading to the discovery of the new element, he named the element tantalum referred to in Greek mythology, Jose Tantalus, the son of God’s name.

 Due to the nature of columbium and tantalum being very similar, people once thought that they are the same kind of elements.
 In 1809, the British chemist William Hyde Wollaston compared tantalum and Columbium oxide, although different density value, he believes that the two are identical materials.